+Smallest full moon of 2019.
 By the way, this full moon is also being called a micro-moon or mini-moon because it’s the farthest (and therefore the smallest) full moon of the year.
 This full moon comes one fortnight (approximately two weeks) after the new moon supermoon on August 30, 2019, and one fortnight before the new moon supermoon of September 28, 2019.

-Four years ago, the Harvest Moon of September 28, 2015. presented the closest (and therefore the largest) full moon of 2015.
+Four years ago, the Harvest Moon of September 28, 2015, presented the closest (and therefore the largest) full moon of 2015.

 The September 2019 full moon is the nearest full moon to the September equinox; yet, at the same time, it’s the farthest full moon of the year.